albar965/littlenavmap-manual/src/en/COMPASSROSE.rst

 to a simulator.
 Magnetic declination is based on the declination in the center.

-Once connected, the compass rose will be attached to the user aircraft and follow its position.
+Once connected to a simulator, the compass rose will be attached to the user aircraft and follow its position.
 This can be disabled in menu ``View`` -> :ref:`show-compass-rose-attach`.

-The size is adapted to the map view size but not larger than 1,000 NM and not smaller than 4 NM.
+The size is adapted to the map view size but not larger than 500 NM and not smaller than 0.2 NM.

-Line thickness and other display options can be changed in dialog ``Options`` on page :ref:`map-display-2`.
+Line thickness and other display options can be changed in dialog ``Options`` on page :ref:`map-display-labels` and :ref:`map-display-user`.

-The colors for flight plan leg course and heading indicator depend on settings for active flight plan leg which can be changed in the dialog ``Options`` on page :ref:`map-display`.
+The colors for flight plan leg course and heading indicator depend on settings for active flight plan leg which can be changed in the dialog ``Options`` on page :ref:`map-display-flight-plan`.

 Indicators
 ~~~~~~~~~~